abpframework/abp/docs/en/Tutorials/Part-7.md

 * [Blazor UI with EF Core](https://github.com/abpframework/abp-samples/tree/master/BookStore-Blazor-EfCore)
 * [Angular UI with MongoDB](https://github.com/abpframework/abp-samples/tree/master/BookStore-Angular-MongoDb)

+> If you've been faced with the "filename too long" or "unzip error" on Windows, please try to download the samples on your root directory (You shouldn't exceed 250 chars for your path on some Windows versions).
+If this does not work for you you can [enable the long path option in Windows 10](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=cmd#enable-long-paths-in-windows-10-version-1607-and-later).

+> If you've been faced with the Git related long path errors try the following command to enable long paths support in Git for Windows. (https://github.com/msysgit/msysgit/wiki/Git-cannot-create-a-file-or-directory-with-a-long-path)
+> `git config --system core.longpaths true`

 ## Introduction

 This part explains how to configure the database integration for the `Author` entity introduced in the previous part.